bkesterbyld/caring-amaranth/src/pages/general-enquiries.md

     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: >-
+    content: >
       ### Heads Up

-      Our fund is small and we're conserving investment resources for our existing companies to get well into 2021.
+      Our fund is small and we're conserving investment resources for our existing companies to get well into 2022.
 However, we are happy to help founders with advice, consulting or any other way we can be helpful.

-      ### Privacy
+      ### Jobs

-      We don't share your information with any third parties.
-Period.
+      We're currnetly looking for an Elixir engineer that wants to get it on the ground floor of a stealth FinTech startup.
+Unique opportunity with a proven team.
     content_align: left
     form_position: right
     form_width: fifty